chaincodelabs/bitcoinperf/README.md

 ### Installation

-0. Obtain all the dependencies necessary to build Bitcoin Core.
+0. Obtain all the dependencies necessary to build Bitcoin Core as well as all additional depedencies (see `runner/provision`).
 Obtain an up-to-date copy of the chain at some `$datadir` location.
-0. Install the additional requirements through your package manager: `time wget git python3-pip` (must be python3.6).
 0. Then, run `pip3 install -r runner/requirements.txt`.

 #### Starting codespeed